Body Language: Six non-verbal ways to command attention

 A simple yet effective rule of thumb to follow if you want to appear more confident and command attention is to move less.
-The primal knowledge behind this is straightforward, those with most to fear are constantly appraising their surrounding for predators and those with less to fear remain physically calm.
+The primal knowledge behind this is straightforward; those with most to fear are continually appraising their surrounding for predators and those with less to fear, remain physically calm.

 3. Exude confidence to boost your status

 We mentioned above the word "status".
 Here we offer a cautionary note, being perceived as higher status than your boss, colleagues or clients might not always be a good thing.
 Equally being considered of lower status can be detrimental to your success.
 Before purposefully manipulating your perceived status to command attention, be mindful of others and the situation you are in, then determine the appropriate level to benefit you most.

 Our third tip is surprisingly simple yet deviously effective.
 With tiny changes to your body language, you can alter how others perceive you both consciously and subconsciously.
 By modifying your physiology, that is merely acting more confident than you feel, others will view you as being self-assured and, you will become more confident.
 Fake it to make it.

 How we use our hands when engaging others reveals much about how we perceive ourselves, yet most of us give little thought to the messages we are transmitting.

 Talking from behind a desk with our palms facing down on it, indicates we have a high level of personal confidence.
 If you choose to adopt this action, occasionally show your palms, so not to be thought of as controlling or overbearing.

 To command attention and appear more confident when making presentations, refrain from placing your hands in the palm up position, while signifying you are trustworthy and honest, it also displays a lack of power and authority.
 Watch for this in others and observe their palm up as they explain themselves and seek acceptance of their ideas, not controlling the conversation.